 This South Africa wildlife safari is set up as a “sampler” tour.
-We fly and drive over a large cross-section of the country to witness its biodiversity highlights: From the Western Cape’s amazing endemism, which holds the famous flower-rich fynbos biome, seabird-filled oceans, to Kruger National Park and its species-rich grasslands and mammal-rich savannas.
-We also spend time at the northern Drakensberg escarpment, with its higher rainfall Afromontane forests, tropical climate, and tall mountains.
+We fly and drive over a large cross-section of the country to explore its biodiversity highlights: From the Western Cape’s amazing endemism, which holds the famous flower-rich fynbos biome, seabird-filled oceans, to Kruger National Park and its species-rich grasslands and mammal-rich savannas.
+We also enjoy time at the northern Drakensberg escarpment, with its higher rainfall Afromontane forests, tropical climate, and tall mountains.

-This South African nature tour gives us great chances to see many of South Africa’s sought-after bird species and regional specialties, plus a wide array of Africa’s mammals and reptiles, all while visiting some of the world’s most unique biomes.
+This South African nature tour gives us great chances to see many of South Africa’s sought-after bird species and regional specialties, plus a wide array of Africa’s mammals and reptiles, all while witnessing some of the world’s most unique biomes.
 Our hand-picked and comfortable lodgings are in the middle of these remarkable animals and habitats, and we promise you will not be disappointed!

 - Relax on a day-long boat trip out into the seabird-rich waters off of the coast of Cape Town (weather-permitting)

 - Discover the famed Kruger National Park, Africa’s most wildlife diverse preserve, for super examples of mega-fauna including big cats, elephants, and more